Considering an MBA? Our Advice for Career Switchers

-The 2019-2020 application season is ramping up soon.
-Does your undergraduate degree or work experience fall into the nontraditional category?
+Does your undergraduate degree or work experience fall into the non-traditional category?
 Then make sure you clearly convey your long-term career goals within your application and essays.
-Explain in detail how you arrived at the conclusion that an MBA would help you further your professional aspirations.
+Explain in detail how you have concluded that an MBA would help you further your professional aspirations.

 Business school demands a huge investment of your time, energy, and finances.
 Make an airtight case to the admissions committee for why you want to go into this new field.
 Show that you know what the industry requires, the challenges you expect to face, and convey all previous experiences that demonstrate you have the transferable skills to make this switch.

-Emphasize aspects of your work experience that relate more closely to the new career path you wish to follow.
+Emphasize aspects of your work experience related more closely to the new career path you wish to follow.
 If necessary, take additional college-level math courses to demonstrate your quant proficiency.
 Or, call attention to extracurricular activities that clearly support your career shift.

 Embarking on a new career path with a freshly minted MBA tucked under your arm isn’t just about new knowledge acquired in the classroom.
 It’s about leveraging your existing experience with enhanced skills, and even more so, it’s about making the most of personal relationships.

 All people, classes, activities, etc. in an MBA program will catapult you into a whole new sphere.
 You may come out with completely new ideas that help facilitate career change in ways you would not have thought of before.

 Career switchers, check out this upcoming webinar hosted by Duke Fuqua on Wednesday, October 21, from noon to 1 p.m.
 EDT.
 It has everything you need to know about using an MBA to make a career change.